AAGiron/Bluerandom/README.md

 # How can I use it?

+First things first: **Attention**!
+Bluerandom has low throughput (feel free to contribute!) and the test results suggests its use as an additional source of entropy (not as a single RNG).

 Your computer or IoT board needs libbluetooth-dev and to the BLE compatible.
-Bluerandom outputs go to stdout (like /dev/random).
+Bluerandom outputs go to stdout (like `cat /dev/random`).
 You can add to the system (through IOCTL - see Tools - or rngd) or to your application.
 Basically Bluerandom generate numbers based on RSSI readings from Bluetooth Low Energy (BLE) devices nearby.
-Attention!
-Bluerandom has low throughput (feel free to contribute!) and the test results suggests its use as an additional source of entropy (not as a single RNG).

 The src/ directory contains Bluerandom source code:
 - Bluerandom.c: initial code